1024inc/engineering-blog/eng-paths/software_engineer_3.md

 - Solicits feedback from others and is eager to find ways to improve
 - Finds the right balance between reaching out for help and finding answers autonomously
 - Communicates assumptions and gets clarification on tasks up front to minimize the need for rework
+- Creates PRs that clearly articulate why the change is being made and what impact it will have

 </td></tr>
 <tr><td style="font-weight:bold">